sceptico/5520FinalProject/README.md

 - Sign-in is required to:
   - List a product for sale.
   - Access the **My Account** section.
+  - Like a product / Mark an event.

 2. **Camera Use**
    - The app integrates the device's camera to allow users to capture photos for specific functionalities, such as adding a profile picture (pending) or uploading product images (done).